iFadi/ilias-userimport/README.md

 # ILIAS User Import - IUI
-This simple App generates a XML file from an Excel or CSV file as input.
+This App generates a XML file from an Excel or CSV file as input.
+The Excel/CSV should contain a list of users.
 The generated XML file can then be imported into [ILIAS e-Learning System](http://www.ilias.de/).

 ## Latest Release